BillOatmanWork/BugRemover/README.md

 # BugRemover
-BugRemover is a command line utility to generate subtitles for a video file and optionally put into a MKV container.
+BugRemover is a command line utility to remove bugs (logos) from video files.
 It is written in C# with executables available for multiple operating systems.
 It uses [ffmpeg](https://ffmpeg.org) to generate the subtitles.

 ## Installation